 top of page

-Koiner Farm is managed by a cooperative team, each bringing their own unique experiences and skill set to the farm.
+Koiner & Loiederman Farms are managed by cooperative teams of neighbors, each bringing their own unique skill sets to the farms.

 MEET THE TEAM